chidiwilliams/buzz/README.md

 Download and run the `.exe` from the [releases page](https://github.com/chidiwilliams/buzz/releases/latest).

-App is not signed, you will get a warning when you install it, run it anyway.
+App is not signed, you will get a warning when you install it.
+Select `More info` -> `Run anyway`.

 **Linux**: